n0q/hackmaster5e-fvtt/SETUP.md

 # Contributing

-This project is still in the "excuse our dust" stages.
-I'm refactoring stuff and still setting up the core experience, so viable contributions are slim pickings for now.
+This project is still in the "core functionality" stages, so viable contributions are slim pickings for now.
 Still, it's not a bad idea for me to detail setup for documentation purposes.

 As I'm relatively new to javascript, my toolchain is simple and straight forward.
 I don't believe you should have trouble getting this to go, but let me know if there are any snags.
 I use linux and vim and I'm not entirely sure what the right way to go about things would be in other environments, so I'll try my best to provide system agnostic instructions.